-The tech dates for the 2017 Driver's Education (DE) season have been selected, and all but one shop location has been confirmed.
+The tech dates for the 2018 Driver's Education (DE) season have been tentatively selected, but we are currently working on the shop locations (the 2018 should should be published in late January).
 See the Tech Inspection Schedule on the side bar for the dates and tentative locations.
 We recommend that you check back here to see if any changes have been made prior to attending a tech inspection, as dates, times and locations are subject to change.
 You can also check the Potomac calendar and the Dorkiphus.net forum for changes.

 Basic Tech Requirements for Drivers Education

 All DE participants’ cars must have a tech inspection performed within two (2) weeks of each DE.

 [There will be changes to the Tech Form for 2018.
 The changes already known are indicated at the bottom of this article, and are related to helmet types and the mandatory use of a HANs or similar restraint device when using harnesses.
 Additionally, cars with automatic braking and/ or lane drift correction systems will not be permitted to participate unless the systems can be fulled turned off for the track sessions; proof that the systems can be turned off must be provided (i.e., information in Owner's Manual, etc.)]

 2018 Tech Inspection Form: You will need this form completed and signed no more than two (2) weeks prior to each DE event.
 The Potomac specific Tech Inspection form is required for all Potomac DE events.